TheBestPessimist/Obsidian-Clipper-Templates/documentation/guide/Playwright Tests With HAR Files.md

   // ... rest of test same as HTML fixture tests
 });
 ```

+See [[gotchas/HAR URL Pattern Must Include All Domains]] for why the URL filter should be omitted.

 **Create expected output** — The expected markdown file uses placeholders for dynamic values:
 - `{{TEST_URL}}` — replaced with the actual URL at test time